ibm-cloud-docs/containers/cs_integrations_service_binding.md

    ```
    {: pre}

-4. Bind the service to your cluster to create service credentials for your service that use the public service endpoint and store the credentials in a Kubernetes secret.
+4. Bind the service to your cluster to create service credentials for your service that use the public cloud service endpoint and store the credentials in a Kubernetes secret.
 If you have existing service credentials, use the `--key` flag to specify the name of the credentials.
 For IAM-enabled services, the credentials are automatically created with the **Writer** service access role, but you can use the `--role` flag to specify a different service access role.
 If you use the `--key` flag, do not include the `--role` flag.

-   If your service supports private service endpoints, you can manually create the service credentials with the private service endpoint, and then use the `--key` flag to specify the name of your credentials.
+   If your service supports private cloud service endpoints, you can manually create the service credentials with the private cloud service endpoint, and then use the `--key` flag to specify the name of your credentials.
    {: tip}

    ```